openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 The Learner Experience of Proctored Exams
 ==============================================

-Only learners who have signed up for the Verified track in your course have the option of taking proctored exams.
-When they access a proctored exam, learners on the Verified track can choose to take the exam with online proctoring, or to take the exam without proctoring and as an open exam with no time limit.
+Only learners who have signed up for the verified track in your course have the option of taking proctored exams.
+When they access a proctored exam, learners on the verified track can choose to take the exam with online proctoring, or to take the exam without proctoring and as an open exam with no time limit.